hamzajawed95/Radar-Sensor-Projects/README.md

-Demos for Infineon's 60 GHz Radar shield "BGT60LTR11AIP" using Arduino platform and Python.
+Demos for Infineon's 60 GHz Radar sensor "BGT60LTR11AIP" using Arduino platform and Python.